vishvAsa/AgamaH/AryaH/hinduism/AchAraH/kriyAH/angAni/dravyam/kunkumAdi.md

 >
 > - Hema

+> turmeric powder in chunnam (lime) which will give good red color and dry it out completely.
+>
+> - shailaja

 > our home made one is deep red and good fragrance with pachai karpooram. ...
 In fact to get maroon red they add a flower called thaazham poo.
 If you look into the YouTube video I shared, that Matushri adds a Ennai Vengaram to get the maroon colour.
 >
 > इति हरीशादयः